ullrichd21/code-of-conduct/conduct.md

 #### Acceptable Conduct

-- Students communicating in a professional and respectful manner.
+- Students should communicate in a professional and respectful manner.
 - Students should use words like "Please" and "Thank you".
 - Students will allow other members and teams speak freely.

 #### Unacceptable Conduct

 - Students should not communicate in a way that offends or disrespects others.
-- Students constantly interrupting others - we all have something to share.
+- Students should not interrupt others - we all have something to share.
-- Students show signs of passive aggressive behavior.
+- Students should not show signs of passive aggressive behavior.
 Working as a team means keeping emotions out of work.

 ### Participation